 1. Drop 10 salad

-Mixed greens topped with 5 ounces of protein (chicken, turkey, salmon, shrimp or tofu), ½ cup beans and unlimited non-starchy veggies.
-Dress with 1 teaspoon olive oil + unlimited vinegar or fresh lemon juice (alternatively, you can use 2 tablespoons low-calorie vinaigrette).
+Mixed leafy greens topped with 5 ounces of protein (chicken, turkey, salmon, shrimp or tofu), half-cup beans and unlimited non-starchy vegetables (see the photo at the bottom of this post for vegetables you can choose).
+Dress with 1-2 teaspoons of extra virgin olive oil + unlimited vinegar or fresh lemon juice (alternatively, you can use 2-4 tablespoons of low-calorie vinaigrette).

 2. Open-faced turkey & Swiss sandwich

-One slice whole-grain bread layered with 4 ounces turkey, 1 slice of Swiss cheese, 1 tablespoon mustard or hummus and preferred vegetables (lettuce, tomatoes, onions, etc.) and 2 cups of baby carrots on the side. *If preferred, nix the cheese and enjoy your sandwich on 2 slices of bread.
+One slice whole-grain bread layered with 4 ounces turkey, one slice of Swiss cheese, 1 tablespoon mustard or hummus and preferred vegetables (lettuce, tomatoes, onions, roasted peppers, etc.).
+Enjoy with 2 cups of baby carrots on the side. *If preferred, nix the cheese and enjoy your sandwich on two slices of bread.

 3. Soup and salad

-Two cups of lentil, black bean or hearty-vegetable soup and salad layered with non-starchy veggies and dressed with 1 teaspoon olive oil and unlimited vinegar or fresh lemon juice (alternatively, you can use 2 tablespoons of low-calorie vinaigrette).
+Two cups of lentil, black bean or hearty vegetable soup with a side salad filled with non-starchy veggies and dressed with 1 teaspoon of extra virgin olive oil and unlimited vinegar or fresh lemon juice (alternatively, you can use 2 tablespoons of low-calorie vinaigrette).

 4. Cantaloupe and cottage cheese

-Half of a cantaloupe with 1 cup low-fat cottage cheese topped with 2 tablespoons chopped walnuts, pecans, almonds or pistachios and 2 cups non-starchy vegetables on the side (for example, cherry tomatoes, cucumbers or bell pepper sticks).
+Half of a cantaloupe with 1 cup low-fat cottage cheese topped with 2 tablespoons nuts or seeds of your choice and 2 cups non-starchy vegetables on the side (for example, cherry tomatoes, cucumbers or bell pepper sticks).

 With 1 cup non-starchy vegetables on the side.